 “Wherefore, my beloved brethren, pray unto the Father with all the energy of heart, that ye may be filled with this love, which he hath bestowed upon all who are true followers of his Son, Jesus Christ;[und Töchter] that ye may become the sons of God..."

 Moroni 7 : 48

-The best way to find answers to your questions about the Book of Mormon is to read the book.
-Crazy right?
-Order your own printed copy of the Book of Mormon for FREE so you can find the answers for yourself.
+The best way to find answers about the Book of Mormon is to read it for yourself!
+Order your own printed copy of the Book of Mormon today.